Saturday, August 31, 2024

 Fanchart of a family tree going back several generations

-I write this from the perspective someone in the United States researching genealogy in Germany, trying to describe the resources I've used.
+I write this from the perspective of someone in the United States researching genealogy in Germany, trying to describe the resources I've used.

 Publicly available records